-The buffer operates as a FIFO to decouple the CoaXPress data flow from the PCI Express data flow.
+There is one memory buffer dedicated to each GenTL Data Stream.
+It operates as a FIFO to decouple the CoaXPress data flow from the PCI Express data flow.
 It absorbs temporary dropouts of the PCI Express data flow ensuring a reliable CoaXPress data acquisition.
 It enables burst-mode CoaXPress data acquisition at the highest data rates regardless the limits of the PCI Express interface.